-The first thing that some will say whenever the question is asked is “There is no religious requirement for Heathens to grow a beard”.
-This is absolutely true, but to be honest, heathens don’t have religious tenets or dogma associated with our beliefs, so to say it’s not required by a set of rules is just pointing out the obvious.
+The first thing that some will say whenever the question is asked is “There is no religious requirement for heathens to grow a beard”.
+This is absolutely true but, to be honest, heathens don’t have religious tenets or dogma associated with our beliefs and so to say it’s not required by a set of rules is just pointing out the obvious.
 But if that’s the case, then why are beards so popular within our culture?
-Well, in order to explain that, we have to go quite a way into history, so buckle up your seatbelts while we explore the history of hair in European culture, when and why it changed.
+Well, in order to explain that, we have to go quite a way into history, so buckle up your seat-belts while we explore the history of hair in European culture and when and why it changed.

-From an archeological standpoint, combs and oils are almost always amongst the finds of anything related to a Viking burial.
-This tells us two things.
-1, that our ancestors were hygienic and took great care of their hair and beards, almost to a point of reverence, and 2 that they believed their beards and hair would need to be maintained in the afterlife as if it has something to do with their spirit.
-Both of these things reinforces the animist perspective of hair being an extension of the spirit of the northern people.
+From an archeological standpoint, combs and oils are almost always amongst the finds of anything related to a viking burial.
+This tells us two things: one, that our ancestors were hygienic and took great care of their hair and beards, almost to a point of reverence, and two that they believed their beards and hair would need to be maintained in the afterlife as if it has something to do with their spirit.
+Both of these things reinforce the animist perspective of hair being an extension of the spirit of the northern people.

-You still see this in the military forces of most western civilizations today as Basic training begins with ritualistically shaving the recruits head to eliminate their personal identity and force them to submit to a new authority.
-In western nations today, long hair on men is said to be feminine or unmanly, beards until recently beards were seen as “dirty” or unhygienic.
-This is so engrained in our culture today that many of us don’t even question it.
-We just keep doing what we’re told and forcing this culture on each other with no regard to why or where it came from, all we know or care about is that society keeps telling us that beards are gross and long hair is for girls.
+You still see this in the military forces of most western civilizations today, as basic training begins with ritualistically shaving the recruits’ head to eliminate their personal identity and force them to submit to a new authority.
+In western nations today, long hair on men is said to be feminine or unmanly, and until recently beards were seen as “dirty” or unhygienic.
+This is so ingrained in our culture today that many of us don’t even question it; we just keep doing what we’re told and forcing this culture on each other with no regard to why or where it came from.
+All we know or care about is that society keeps telling us that beards are gross and long hair is for girls.

 I’m not telling anyone else what they should do, I’m just telling you how I see things.
-My beard is an extension of my spirit and I grow it, maintain it and keep it healthy to honor my ancestors.
-I grow my hair as a symbol of rejecting roman law.
-To me, my hair and beard is not only a symbol of masculinity and virility, it is an extension of my soul, gives me strength and prowess and is a symbol of rejecting the laws of foreign Gods and maintaining the way of my ancestors.
+My beard is an extension of my spirit and I grow it, maintain it, and keep it healthy to honor my ancestors.
+I grow my hair as a symbol of rejecting Roman law.
+To me, my hair and beard is not only a symbol of masculinity and virility, but it is an extension of my soul, gives me strength and prowess, and is a symbol of rejecting the laws of foreign Gods and maintaining the way of my ancestors.